Brian-Earl/FlashGuard/README.md

 ```

 ## How it works
 The Chrome window that opens upon running this project is monitored using Selenium, a browser automation platform.
 When the user visits a youtube video url, Selenium detects it and sends a TCP request to a server side which we have implemented.
 The server side downloads the youtube video and parses frame-by-frame to detect flashes within the video.
 If enough flashes are detected in the video in a short enough time, the server will respond with a message that makes Selenium pause the video and create a warning pop-up.
-Additonally, videos that have already been processed have their results stored persistently so that reacurring videos are handled much faster by the server should they be viewed again.
+Additonally, videos that have already been processed have their results stored persistently so that recurring videos are handled much faster by the server should they be viewed again.

 ## Installation
 *  Install dependencies<br>`pip3 install opencv-python youtube_dl numpy selenium`